Slip and Fall at Work Accident: What Happens If You Slip and Fall at Work

 - Recently mopped or waxed floors

-Slips trips and falls are preventable by following a few simple steps:
+Slips trips and falls at work are preventable by following a few simple steps:

 - Clean all spills immediately